 Growing Cherries at the Allotment

-Cherries come in two main types; the sweet cherry and acid cooking cherry.
-You can choose varieties that are dwarf if need be, and self-fertile trees are best to select unless you are planting more than one.
+Growing cherries add a burst of colour and beauty to any garden with their juicy red fruits and pretty spring blossoms.
+They come in two main types; the sweet cherry and the acidic cooking cherry.
+You can choose varieties that are dwarf if you’re short of space, or self-fertile trees if you are planting more than one.

-Cherry trees can be planted during November - December.
-If they are dormant bareroot trees and container grown cherry trees can be planted any time.
+Cherry trees can be planted from November - December if they are dormant root trees and container-grown cherry trees can be planted at any time.

 Cherry trees like full sun, but the acid cooking cherries can thrive in the shade.